silx-kit/jupyterlab-h5web/README.md

 ## Usage

+This extension enables opening HDF5 files in a JupyterLab tab and exploring HDF5 files in Jupyter notebooks.

+### In JupyterLab

-Once the extension is installed, you can double-click on an HDF5 file or right-click _Open with_ -> _h5web_ to launch a tab.
+You can double-click on an HDF5 file or right-click _Open with_ -> _h5web_ to
+launch a tab.

 This tab is composed of a sidebar, where you can explore the structure of the HDF5 file, and of a main area where the visualization of the selected entity